NickLoud/Pet-shop/README.md

 If you have some problems running previous command in Windows then try
 ##### truffle.cmd compile
-3 Install gananche
+3 Install ganache

 https://truffleframework.com/ganache

-4 Run gananche and copy mnemonic (top-left corner)
+4 Run ganache and copy mnemonic (top-left corner)

 5 Install metamask, accept all terms. https://metamask.io/